keyboard2769/nb-kosui/README.md

 - [ ] $ let's define more awt color!!
 - [ ] $ fill up those array packup methods.
 - [ ] $ a new test case framed with reflection

+#### onfire

 - [ ] $ imporve line chart drawer to give more information

-#### onfire

-- [ ] $ split indexing handling from ring buffer class
-- [ ] $ re-implement local text stoker with ring buffer

 #### currently